Study Abroad

 FIU’s Study Abroad in Seville provides an excellent opportunity for you to earn six credits, while also expanding your knowledge of comparative and international legal issues as they pertain to Spain and the rest of Europe and experiencing the marvelous history and vibrant culture of Seville.
 The academic component of this program is governed by the rules of FIU Law and the American Bar Association (ABA).
 Classes will be offered at the University of Seville Law School in a convenient schedule that allows the students to explore the surroundings of the magnificent city of Seville and travel throughout Spain and the rest of Europe.
 Additionally, the program will include guided visits to legal institutions, historical landmarks, lectures by University of Seville professors, and other academic and professional activities.

-The 2023 edition of FIU Law’s Seville Study Abroad Program focuses on comparative elements of Constitutional and Criminal Law.
-Students will be able to earn 6 credits distributed in two courses especially designed and taught by Professors Elizabeth Price Foley and Margaret Brenan Correoso.
+The 2024 edition of FIU Law’s Seville Study Abroad Program focuses on comparative elements of Sports Law and International and Comparative Copyright Law.
+Students will be able to earn 6 credits distributed in two courses specially designed and taught by Professor Margaret Brenan Correoso and Professor Hannibal Travis.
 All classes are offered in a convenient schedule that allows the students to explore the surroundings of the magnificent city of Seville and travel throughout Spain and the rest of Europe and to experience the marvelous history and vibrant culture of Seville and its UNESCO World Heritage Sites.
-Additionally, the program will include special activities and visits to legal institutions and historic places in Seville and Cádiz.
+Additionally, the program will include special activities and visits to legal institutions and historic places in Seville.

 Click here for the full schedule.